Skip to main content

 1969

-Caboose #77526 is donated to Prescott Park by Canadian National Railways.
+Caboose #77526 is donated to Prescot Park by Canadian National Railways.

 1982

 A Heritage Committee is formed by a small group of volunteers eager to preserve the history of the town.
-They start collecting pictures, newspaper clippings and artefacts related to the history of the town and the railway.
+They start collecting pictures, newspaper clippings, and artifacts related to the history of the town and the railway.

 1983